RajMishra-Code-17/Vbspu_Prep_hub/README.md

 ## 📜 License

-This project is created for educational purposes.
+This project is created for educational purposes